VidCruiter Logo

 Ask interviewers about vacations and days off before posting the job description so there are no surprises.
 This also allows you to plan ahead and decide if you need a different interviewer or see if you can work around their schedule.

 How will you keep track of all your interviewers’ schedules so you can easily book interviews?
-Get clear on availability and any blackout periods you should be aware of to make coordinating schedules and booking time as easy as possible.
-This step of interview scheduling is where time to hire can take a hit, so it’s a good place to focus your energy on optimizing.
+Clarify your availability and any blackout periods to ensure scheduling interviews with candidates is as frictionless as possible.
+This step in the interview scheduling process is where time to hire can take a hit, so it’s a good place to focus energy on optimization.

 For one-on-one interviews